conduktor/conduktor-docs/docs/platform/guides/self-service-quickstart.md

 ### Attempt to create topics out of bounds
 We've demoed successful topic creation, but now let's attempt to make a topic that doesn't fit the criteria set by the central team.

 The API key we've been using up until now has been an Admin API key, so truth be told this was always going to work.
 We needed it to create topics beyond the scope of a single Application Instance.
 Remember we have created two application instances in this demo (prod and dev) so we wouldn't want to use an application level token.
 However, to properly recreate the application team experience, for this failure, we need to use a key that is scoped to the Application Instance level.
-Let's swap in the correct key now.
+Let's swap in the correct key now and assume the role of the website analytics prod application.

-1. Inside Console, navigate to the Application Catalog, our application Website Analytics, the **prod** instance of the application and click `New API Key`.
+1. Inside Console, navigate to the Application Catalog, our application Website Analytics, the **prod** instance of the application and click `New API Key`. **Copy this value**.
 You could also run this from the CLI:
     ````bash
     conduktor token create application-instance -i=website-analytics-prod my-new-key-name
     eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzUxMiIsImtp...